veyorokon/anorak/README.md

 127.0.0.1:8000/api/admin/
 ```

-The backend container has a GUI for GraphQL called GraphIQL.
+The `backend` container has a GUI for GraphQL called GraphIQL.
 This allows you to debug GraphQL queries/mutations.
 Note, this is **only** available in development environments.

 ```sh
 127.0.0.1:8000/api/graphql/
 ```

-To stop the `backend` and `database` containers, click back on the terminal window running them and press `control + c`.
-If you get an `ERROR: Aborting.` message run:
+To stop the `backend` and `database` containers, click back on the terminal window running them and press `control + c`If you get an `ERROR: Aborting.` message run:
 ```sh
 docker-compose stop
 ```